junwei-lu/Erdos_993_Tree_Independent_Set_Unimodality/README.md

 # Erdos problem #993 - a Lean 4 formalization

-A complete, machine-checked formalization of **Theorem 1.1** of *Unimodality of independence polynomials for sufficiently large forests* in Lean 4 over Mathlib.
+A complete, machine-checked formalization of *Unimodality of independence polynomials for sufficiently large forests* by Ethan X. Fang, Junwei Lu, Eran Nevo, Yuan Yao, and Hailun Zheng, (https://arxiv.org/pdf/2609.20961)[https://arxiv.org/pdf/2609.20961] in Lean 4 over Mathlib.

 The theorem proved here is: